EspansoGUI/EspansoGUI/README.md

 | SnippetSense errors | Confirm `pynput`/`psutil` are installed.
 Windows-only app filters require `psutil` and Win32 APIs. |
 | Running inside WSL | EspansoGUI relaunches via the Windows interpreter; ensure Windows Python has dependencies or run within WSLg. |
 | CLI path mismatch | Use **Paths & Explorer → Move YAML Files** to relocate/migrate directories, or clear overrides to revert to auto-detected paths. |

 ---

-## Contributing
-1. Read `AGENTS.md` for the shared workflow (context files, changelog blocks, testing requirements).
-2. Create a plan, implement the change, and append a changelog entry to every modified source file.
-3. Run the tests listed above and document outputs in `context/test-log.md`.
-4. Submit pull requests with a focused scope and include screenshots/gifs for UI changes when possible.

----